Home / Blog / How To Remove Personal Information From Internet Sites for Free

 Removing your phone number from the internet can help to protect your privacy and reduce the amount of unsolicited calls or messages you receive.
 Here are some steps you can take:

-1. Contact website owners: If your phone number appears on a website or directory that you don’t want it to be on, contact the website owner and request that it be removed.
+1. Contact website owners: If your phone number appears on a website or directory you don’t want it on, contact the website owner and request that it be removed.
 Be clear and polite in your request, and provide any necessary information to help them identify the content in question.

-4. Use a secondary phone number: Consider using a secondary phone number for online activities or for sharing with people or websites you don’t fully trust.
+4. Use a secondary phone number: Consider using a secondary phone number for online activities, or for sharing with people or websites you don’t fully trust.

 How do I stop my name from appearing on a Google search?